Bruno Destrez: As a luthier

 Since 2016 he has been a faculty of the Milt Hinton Institute and has given masterclasses at Oberlin College and Conservatory where he was the bass luthier between 2016 and 2019.
 He is currently living in New York City.
-As a bass player and luthier he frequently holds workshops and Masterclasses in the U.S.A., Europe, South America, Puerto Rico, Japan, Tokyo.
+As a bass player and luthier he frequently holds workshops and masterclasses in the U.S., Europe, South America, Puerto Rico, and Japan.